Robinhood stock makes Nasdaq debut in IPO: Here’s everything to know about HOOD

 What else are people saying?

-According to a report from the Wall Street Journal, despite the unprecedented access, many individual investors are still passing on Robinhood stock.
+According to a report from The Wall Street Journal, despite the unprecedented access, many individual investors are still passing on Robinhood stock.
 Chatter on social media platforms like Reddit, Twitter, and Discord suggests that some of the stock’s avoidance might be motivated by revenge, for when the company blocked investors from buying meme stocks like GameStop and AMC amid a frenzied rally earlier this year.

-Others say they’ve developed an allergy to the stock after several high-profile controversies, including scrutiny from the Financial Industry Regulatory Authority that led to a $70 million fine for alleged regulatory failings, the costliest penalty ever imposed by the group.
+Others say they’ve developed an allergy to the stock after several high-profile controversies, including scrutiny from the Financial Industry Regulatory Authority (FINRA) that led to a $70 million fine for alleged regulatory failings, the costliest penalty ever imposed by the group.

 However, another crowd is optimistic, citing Robinhood’s potential to carve out space in the nascent cryptocurrency trading universe.